- Best for Beginners: DJI Mavic Mini

 - Great price point

 DJI Mavic Mini is the best foldable drone with camera for beginner pilots thanks to its great flight performance, HD camera, long battery life, ultra-lightweight, and ease to fly.
-It is foldable and allows you to put in a pocket, the 249g weight makes it a register-free drone in many countries because the threshold of the drone laws is 250g.
+It is foldable and allows you to put it in a pocket, the 249g weight makes it a register-free drone in many countries because the threshold of the drone laws is 250g.

 The 30-minute flight time removes the stress of taking more fully charged batteries.
 Though it lacks a 4K camera, the 2.7K camera still enables you to record HD aerial videos and photos together with the 3-axis gimbal.